Advising

 Advising Frequently Asked Questions

 The Economics department does not hold walk-in advising.
-To meet with an advisor, please schedule an individual appointment via SIS.
+To meet with an adviser, please schedule an individual appointment via SIS.
 If you have a quick question, you can email advising@econ.msu.edu.
 However, we do not do in-depth advising via email, so you might be asked to schedule an appointment to avoid any miscommunication.

 You may email general questions to advising@econ.msu.edu.
-We try to respond to all emails within 2 business days.
+We try to respond to all emails within two business days.
 We do not provide in-depth advising via email.
 If your question requires an extensive review of your record, you will be asked to make an advising appointment.

 If your GPA is below 2.0, you will be referred to the College of Social Science Student Affairs office after your Economics advising appointment.